 This is what we mean when we say we are converting a video or audio (i.e. from one lossy format to another).

 For example, a VOB (containing MPEG-2 format) to an MP4 (containing H.264 format) or an MP3 to WMA in the case of audio.
-This is in contrast to encoding, which is converting from a lossless format to a lossy one.
+This is in contrast to encoding, which is converting from a uncompressed format into a lossy one.

-Take an example of a DVD, in its you’ll find the video stored in a series of VOBs.
-VOB as pointed out is a container and not the actual format of the video and audio it contains.
+Take the example of a DVD.
+Stored inside it, you’ll find the video stored in a series of VOB files.
+From our example of video containers in the previous section, we know that VOB is a container and not the actual format of the video and audio it contains.

 The actual codec formats as per the DVD standards are MPEG-2 for the video stream and AC-3 (or DTS, MP3 etc.) for the audio stream.
-So in that sense, you can join the VOBs into one continuous VOB because:
+As such, we can join the VOB files into one continuous VOB because:

 - the video codec format is the same in all the VOBs